UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Due to the results of clinical studies and ongoing success stories, the momentum behind treating diabetes with a ketogenic diet is building.

-Fairly new digital clinic Virta Health, founded in 2014 with the goal to “reverse” type 2 diabetes without medications or surgery by utilizing a low-carbohydrate ketogenic diet, is becoming an influence in the healthcare industry.
-It provides diabetes patients online access to physicians, health coaches, peer support, and ongoing information and feedback.
-It’s also conducting an ongoing study of the effects of a ketogenic diet on patients with type 2 diabetes.
-The primary outcome after one year of the study has shown that type 2 diabetes can be controlled without the use of medications and following a continuous care model.
+Digital clinic Virta Health, founded in 2014 with the goal to “reverse” type 2 diabetes without medications or surgery by utilizing a low-carbohydrate ketogenic diet, is becoming an influence in the healthcare industry.
+Virta provides diabetes patients online access to physicians, health coaches, peer support, and ongoing information and feedback.
+In addition, Virta researchers are conducting an ongoing study on the impact of a ketogenic diet in patients with type 2 diabetes.
+Their recently published 5-year data demonstrates that some individuals can achieve long-term diabetes reversal or remission through this approach.

 These positive results combined with a growing population in need of affordable, manageable long-term solutions for diabetes suggest the ketogenic diet will continue to become an important part of the treatment plan for and mitigation of diabetes in the coming years.